ebi-uniprot/uniprot-website/README.md

 4. `git fetch`
 5. `git merge origin/main`
 6. `rm -rf node_modules; yarn; yarn build:ux-netlify`
-7. Make sure `netlify.toml` is in the `build` directory
+7. Make sure netlify.toml is in the build directory: `cat build/netlify.toml`
-8. Upload the `build` directory to netlify
+8. Upload the `build` directory to netlify: drag and drop the folder to Deploys
-9. Double check to make sure you can see yourself in google analytics real time
+9. Double check to make sure you can see yourself by visiting the new netlify (eg https://uniprot-glossy.netlify.app/) within a browser without ad blocking and observe your activity in [google analytics real time for the ux branch](https://analytics.google.com/analytics/web/#/p377516108/realtime/overview)

 ### Installing JavaScript Dependencies